bonham000/ticketz-io/readme.md

 The client --> site folder contains the rest of the site which is currently just plain html/css/js.

-If you would like to contribute, please take a look at the checklist on the homepage, or any outstanding issue.
+If you would like to contribute, please take a look at the checklist here in the readme, or fix any outstanding issue.
 If you see anything that needs improvement please feel free to open an issue :) You are more than welcome to get creative as well -- restyle pages, and add new modules and features!
 Thanks!